Skip to content

 LumenFlow treats AI agents as first-class collaborators.
 This guide covers how to work effectively with AI assistants.

-LumenFlow provides three ways for AI agents to interact with the workflow:
+LumenFlow provides four ways for AI agents to interact with the workflow:

 InterfaceBest ForSetup